morinted/art_of_chording/docs/layout/d-and-z.md

 ## Past tense

 In English, many words end in -D when they are conjugated in the past tense.
 In stenography, we can include `-D` in words to make them past tense.
 For example, `TAP` is "tap" while `TAPD` is "tapped".
-If a word cannot "fit" the `-D` key, either due to the pinky being occupied with `-S` or `-Z`, or because the word already ends in `-D`, we can strike `-D` alone as a second chord.
+If a word cannot "fit" the `-D` key, either due to the pinky being occupied with `-S`, or because the word already ends in `-D`, we can strike `-D` alone as a second chord.
 In this lesson, `-D` will only be used in single chords, either as part of the word or to make a chord past tense.

 ## Plurals